AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-021-tone-vays.md

 +++

 Description = "This week we interview Tone Vays.
+Tone is a Blockchain and Bitcoin Researcher and Consultant and a very experienced Traditional Derivatives Trader.
+We dive into his background in the traditional finance world and ask Tone about how he got into Bitcoin.
+We ask Tone a number of questions about the properties including the price of Bitcoin, what makes sound money and what determines value.
 For comprehensive shownotes, complete bios of our guests and links mentioned in the episode take a look below or click the episode title."

 aliases = ["/21"]
 author = "Alexandra Moxin"